FDA Regulation of Cannabis and Cannabis-Derived Products, Including Cannabidiol (CBD)

 - Congressional Testimony: Hemp Production and the 2018 Farm Bill

-- Warning Letters and Test Results for Cannabidiol-Related Products
+- Warning Letters for Cannabidiol-Related Products

 Below are a number of frequently asked questions and answers on this topic.